ChanderG/chord-network/README.md

 My understanding now is as follows:
 A node (every node) creates a sockfd to which it binds.
 It then creates a succSockFd and a predSockFd to act as clients to the successor and predecessor nodes.
 So it sends messages via the latter sockets and uses it's own socket only to recieve messages.

+Though a node could theoretically reply via it's bound socket, that is not being done here for simplicity.

+### Simulation

+The perl script simulator.pl spins up the same program on different terminal simultaneously by using a different port on each instance all controllable from the conf/config.chord file.
+Each IP:Port in the file is considered a different virtual machine.
+Use with a tiling window manager for best effects.

+## Part 2: Finger tables and dynamic nodes
+WIP.